 Buses also tend to be a cheaper option than the subway.
 Research before you go!

 Better yet: walk.
 It’s free, and it’s a better way to experience the place you’re in.

 That sounds obvious, yes, but doing free things at your destination is a necessary component of traveling on a post-grad budget.
 Depending on where you go, there are plenty of options for enjoying your time while spending little-to-no money doing so.

 For instance, museums in London are free.
-Museums in Paris usually have a fee; however, the Louvre offers free admission during certain times: from October to March, Sundays are free entry to all, and on Friday evenings from 6 pm onward, anyone under the age of 26—regardless of nationality—can visit for free.
+Museums in Paris usually have a fee; however, the Louvre offers free admission during certain time of the week.
 Do some research about what you’re interested in doing and seeing during your trip to see if offers like these are available.